sathvikabm/Endpoint_Monitor/README.md

 load_config(): Parses the YAML file and validates each endpoint (e.g., missing URLs are flagged early).

 ### c) Cycle Timing & Concurrency
-- The monitor runs in 15-second cycles.
+- Monitor runs in 15-second cycles(If it processes all endpoints before 15sec it sleeps for the remaining time)
 - A Semaphore is used to control concurrency (max_concurrent=7 by default), which ensures that all endpoints are not hit at once and avoids event loop saturation.

 ### d) Endpoint Monitoring